falcolnic/Quternions_Complex/README.md

 # Complex and Quaternion Calculator
-First Course 1 Semester.\
+Сourse work.\
-Simple calculator for real numbers, complex numbers and quaternions numbers on Java.
+Simple calculator for real numbers, complex numbers and quaternions numbers with GUI on Java.

 # Install
 Use any Java compiler to compile Main.java.